adlerzei/letterboxd-streaming-providers/README.md

 Coming soon: Australia, India, Ireland, Italy, Russia, Netherlands, Norway, Sweden

 ### Important Notice
 This is a third party extension and is not related to the Letterboxd developer team in any way.
+This product uses the TMDb API but is not endorsed or certified by TMDb.
+Also the extension uses the JustWatch API but is not endorsed or certified by JustWatch!

 ## Contributing